NixOS/nixpkgs/README.md

 ## Operational Modes

-The Botnix OS will be available in three different variants:
+The Botnix OS will be available in five different variants:

 * Agent
 * Orchestrator
+* Monitor
 * Simulator (via [AutonomySim](https://github.com/nervosys/AutonomySim))
 * Developer

-At present, we are focusing on the `Agent Mode`.
+At present, we are focusing on the `Agent` mode.
 Each of the modes reflects different use cases within the realm of autonomous systems.

 ## Getting Started